-program to reduce single-use plastics
+business recognition program to reduce single-use plastics

-Ocean Friendly Nova Scotia's pilot year in Lunenburg is supported by Nova Scotia Environment.
+The OFNS program began its pilot year in 2019, focusing on food service businesses, i.e cafés and restaurants.
+Ocean Friendly Nova Scotia's pilot year in Lunenburg was supported by Nova Scotia Environment.